waveform80/pisense/docs/quickstart.rst

     >>> hat.imu.orient
     IMUOrient(roll=0.868906 (49.8°), pitch=1.2295 (70.4°), yaw=0.818843 (46.9°))

-Like all the other sensors on the HAT, the IMU can be treated as an iterator:
+Note that while the representation of the reading includes degree conversions for the sake of convenience, the reading returned by querying the properties is always in radians (you can convert to degrees with the built-in function :func:`math.degrees`).

 .. code-block:: pycon